othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 - **`run.sh`**: The main entry point to start and stop the entire demo environment.
 Handles argument parsing and Docker Compose orchestration.
 - **`docker-compose.yaml`**: Defines the five core services (k8s-sandbox, blue-agent, red-agent, poller, overseer), their builds, dependencies, networks, and configurations.
 - **`Makefile`**: Provides convenience targets for building, running, logging, and cleaning the demo environment.
+- **`k8s-sandbox/`**: Contains the setup for the Kind Kubernetes cluster.
+Key files include:
+    - `k8s-entrypoint.sh`: Script run inside the sandbox container to create the Kind cluster, apply manifests, and manage phase transitions.
+    - `Dockerfile`: Defines the sandbox container image.
+    - `kubernetes/kind-config.yaml`: Configuration for the Kind cluster itself.
+    - `kubernetes/resource-quotas.yaml`: Defines CPU/memory quotas for namespaces.
-- **`k8s-sandbox/`**: Contains the setup for the Kind Kubernetes cluster and the YAML manifests for the vulnerable demo services deployed within it.
-Includes RBAC definitions for the agents.
+    - `kubernetes/demo-*.yaml`: Manifests for the vulnerable demo services deployed within the cluster.
+    - `kubernetes/*-rbac.yaml`: RBAC definitions for the agents (passive and active).
 - **`agent/`**: Contains the unified Docker setup for both Blue and Red agents.
 Includes the `agent-entrypoint.sh` which handles role-specific logic, and the text files defining agent memory, instructions, and playbooks.
 - **`poller/`**: Contains the Python script and Dockerfile for the service that continuously monitors the health of the target applications in the Kubernetes cluster.
 - **`overseer/`**: Contains the Flask backend and React frontend for the monitoring dashboard.
 See `overseer/STRUCTURE.md` for its internal details.